JM1/ansible-collection-jm1-cloudy/roles/iptables/README.md

     to_source: 10.10.10.10 # ip address on external network

 # persist iptables rules across reboots
-iptables_persistence: yes
+iptables_persistence: true
 ```

-First, if `iptables_persistence` evaluates to `yes`, then this role will install packages (matching the distribution
+First, if `iptables_persistence` evaluates to `true`, then this role will install packages (matching the distribution
 specified in `distribution_id`) to persist iptables rules across reboots.
 Next, it will run all tasks listed in
 `iptables_config`.
-Once all tasks have finished, if anything has changed and `iptables_persistence` evaluates to `yes`
+Once all tasks have finished, if anything has changed and `iptables_persistence` evaluates to `true`
 (and if `iptables_service_state` is not set to `stopped`), then all iptables rules are stored to survive reboots.

 [ansible-inventory]: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html